aeonBTC/Knots-Banlist/README.md

 ---
 ### Why would I want to ban Knots nodes?

 By default, Knots nodes implement a highly restrictive relay policy that attempts to prevent specific valid transactions from propagating through the Bitcoin network.
-This means that if your node is connected to a majority of Knots nodes, it will hinder your node’s ability to estimate fees properly and increase the time it takes for your node to receive new blocks
+This means that if your node is connected to a majority of Knots nodes, it will hinder your node’s ability to estimate fees properly and increase the time it takes for your node to validate new blocks
 <br>

 ---